Can You File for Bankruptcy More Than Once?

 Contact an experienced bankruptcy lawyer in Queens, NY to discuss a second bankruptcy

 Mark E. Cohen, Esq. provides bankruptcy advice and representation for clients in Queens and throughout New York City and its surrounding counties.
 To schedule a consultation, call 718-487-9979 or contact me online.
-My office is conveniently located on Queens Boulevard in Forest Hills.
+My office is conveniently located on Old Country Road in Westbury.